netdata/netdata/libnetdata/queue/README.md

 # Queue

-Queue is a thread-safe library to hanle queue processes with independent objects.
+Queue is a thread-safe library to handle queue processes with independent objects.

 Library includes functions below: